SreehariC/CS361-Course-Project/README.md

 To run the preprocessing part, do : python Preprocessing.py

-In this, call the method you want to use to impute the missing values.
+In this, call the method(way you want to impute, there are 3 functions corresponding to three different ways, with clear naming done for each) you want to use to impute the missing values.

 The Data is used is hindi_pos.txt from the Dataset Folder and imputed output is generated in Dataset Folder itself